Lama-Alsaif/Running-and-improving-Arabic-OCR-baseline/README.md

 ```
  pip install -r requirements.txt
 ```
-to download all the required libraries including pytesseract which is used to link pytesseract with python
+to download all the required libraries including pytesseract which is used to link tesseract with python

-the last step now is to  run ```main.py``` to run the code
+the last step now is to  run ```main.py```

 ## Traning